merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 Please be aware that in most cases, the app will attempt to **overwrite** any existing `.xlsx` files that have the **same** file name.

-For example, if you leave custom name empty, any subsequent run of the app will export to a single `output.xlsx` file, and the data from previous runs will be **overwritten** by the new output data.
+For example, if you leave custom name empty, any subsequent run of the app will export to the `output.xlsx` file, and the data from previous runs will be **overwritten** by data from the new run.

 Thus, it is highly recommended to specify an unique custom name for each run to avoid data loss.

-### Error Handling and Troubleshooting
+### Error Handling and FAQs

-- Any actions when no root folder is specified.
+- No root folder specified.

   ![err-1.png](docs/err-1.png)
 - Wrong date format.